 In her free time, Emma loves playing pretend for grown-ups (Dungeons & Dragons), exploring the outdoors with her husband and her dog, and trying her hand at new crafts.

-Growing up, Brendan split his time exploring the town of Vienna in northern Virginia and his family’s property in Greene county on the border of Shenandoah National Park.
+Growing up, Brendan split his time exploring the town of Vienna in northern Virginia and the woods surrounding his family’s property in Greene county, on the border of Shenandoah National Park.
 The Blue Ridge mountains harbored his love for the outdoors from a young age.

 Brendan graduated from Appalachian State University with a Bachelor's Degree of Biology.
-In his studies, he delved into his interests by taking classes in ecology, entomology, and environmental science.
-He had the opportunity to participate in projects as an undergrad research assistant, most of which involved assessing contaminated streams.
+In his studies, he delved into his interests by adding concentrations in ecology, entomology, and environmental science.
+He had the opportunity to work as an undergrad research assistant in a lab that performed various assessments of contaminated streams.

 Neil Fredericksen - Naturalist Educator